-Alibaba Cloud DNS PrivateZone supports the pay-as-you-go billing method.
-You are billed by the number of private zones that you create and the number of back-to-origin requests in each zone.
+Authoritative zones: billed by basic configurations and the number of back-to-origin requests.
 Bills are generated and settled on a daily basis.
-If you delete a private zone within the same day you create the zone, you are not charged.
+If you delete a zone within the same day you create the zone, you are not charged.

 TTL caching is used for DNS requests.
 In each zone, the number of billable back-to-origin requests per day is the number of requests minus the number of cache hits within the TTL period.

 Assume that the TTL for the domain name www.example.com is set to 30 seconds and 1,000 requests per second are sent to the DNS.
 In this case, all requests within the TTL period are free of charge.
 The one request that is sent after the specified TTL period expires is billed.
 All subsequent requests that are sent within a new TTL period are free of charge.

 You can view the total number of back-to-origin requests on the Query Volume page in the Alibaba Cloud DNS console.

 A longer TTL period leads to fewer back-to-origin requests and incurs lower fees.
 However, it takes longer for the change of an IP address for a domain name within the corresponding TTL period to take effect.